com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 are offered via paid subscriptions.
 Users can search for music based on artist, album, or genre, and can create, edit, and share playlists.”

 The data coming from Spotify Web API is of good quality as Spotify is a company that highly relies on data.
-The API provides clean data and therefore there will be no need for pre-processing nor cleaning.
+The API provides clean data and there will be no need for pre-processing nor cleaning.
 There is a ready to use Spotify Dataset available on Kaggle built from Spotify data but we will be directly making real-time queries to the API to build our visualizations.
 By doing so, we will be able to fetch user playlists data using Spotify Login widgets.

-The Spotify API is big, we will therefore specify here the endpoints and objects that we will use through this project.
+The Spotify API provides a wide range of queries, we will therefore specify here the endpoints and objects that we will be using through this project.
-Those can be found in the Spotify API Reference [2].
+See Spotify API Reference [2].

 #### Get Playlists

-In order to get multiple playlists to analyse, we use the following endpoints:
+The playlist data will be fetched using the following endpoints :

 **Endpoints:**
 - [Get Featured Playlists](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-featured-playlists)